EventStore/EventStore/docs/server/features/connectors/sinks/kafka.md

 ---
-Title: "Kafka sink connector"
+Title: "Kafka sink"
 Order: 3
 ---

-# Kafka sink connector
+# Kafka sink

 <Badge type="info" vertical="middle" text="License Required"/>

 ## Overview

-The Kafka Sink Connector writes events to a Kafka topic.
+The Kafka sink writes events to a Kafka topic.
 It can extract the partition key from the record based on specific sources such as the stream ID, headers, or record key and also supports basic authentication and resilience features to handle transient errors.